clydemcqueen/orca/orca_base/README.md

 ROV and AUV functionality for [Orca](https://github.com/clydemcqueen/orca).

+ROV modes:
+* disarmed: thrusters are off, all joystick buttons except "arm" are ignored
+* manual: thrusters are manually controlled
+* hold_h: the autopilot controls heading
+* hold_d: the autopilot controls depth
+* hold_hd: the autopilot controls heading and depth

+AUV modes:
+* auv_plan: the autopilot is planning a mission, and will switch to auv_run when ready
+* auv_run: the autopilot is running the planned mission, and will switch to auv_return when complete
+* auv_return: the autopilot is returning to the start point, and will switch to manual when it arrives

+Orca will enter an "sos" mode if a leak or low battery condition is detected.
+In this mode the thrusters are off, the joystick is ignored, and the lights and radios are calling for help.

+Orca supports tethered and untethered operation:
+* in ROV modes Orca will disarm if topside communication is lost
+* topside communication is not required for AUV modes
+* if you run Orca without a tether, make sure it's positively buoyant!

 World coordinate frame is ENU (East, North, Up).
 This is the default used by ROS and Gazebo.